swati28723/hello-world/README.md

 Hello!
-Iam learning Git and Github from w3school.
-For that I created this file and I am going to use it.
+When I am learning git and github I created this file.
+This is a temporary file.